Ventu012/P3_TrafficSignClassifier/report.md

     <img src="https://github.com/Ventu012/P3_TrafficSignClassifier/blob/main/report_images/top_softmax_probabilities.png" width="500" />
 </div>

-And for each image the probability of the correct prediction was:
+For each image the probability of the correct prediction was:

 | Probability 			|					Prediction 					|
 |:---------------------:|:---------------------------------------------:|